 Ensuring that workplaces in your supply chain are safe should be one of your top priorities.
 If you neglect your obligation to provide a safe and healthy workplace, you are breaching your responsibilities under law, you are likely to affect the workers’ productivity, and you raise the risk of worker’s compensation insurance claims being made against you and your business.

 You must take into account the requirements for adequate workplace lighting, seating, climate, floor coverings, hygiene, dining facilities, drinking water and toilet facilities.
-The Textile Clothing and Footwear Union of Australia (TCFUA) has OHS information kits and staff members that can provide advice on these issues, so make the most of the available resources.
+The Textile, Clothing and Footwear Sector of the Manufacturing Division of the Construction, Forestry, Maritime, Mining and Energy Union (the Union) has OHS information kits and staff members that can provide advice on these issues, so make the most of the available resources.

 Worker’s Compensation is a mandatory insurance scheme that all companies must have to cover their workers – both factory and home-based, the details of which differs from state to state.
 If you employ workers directly you must ensure you have sufficient coverage in place to cover them